bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 Based on coefficients, some of the most important features in this logistic regression model were pain that was non-anginal, being asymptomatic, female sex, max HR obtained during stress test, downsloping ST segments, and anginal pain.

 Considering factors traditionally associated with having a higher probability of heart disease, anginal pain, downsloping ST segments, and max HR obtained during stress test are predictive of CAD.
 Those with angina (typical CAD related pain) and those with lower Max HR during stress tests are more likely to have CAD.
 Interestingly enough, female sex was also considered very important as was non-anginal pain.
 This is counter intuitive.
-This could simply be a result of the population tested in the dataset if not represented of a homogeneous population.
+This could simply be a result of the specific population that was tested.

-However, this does suggest that logistic regression and other types of machine learning algorithms may be useful in predicting heart disease.

 __To see more complete coding and analysis, please refer to my GitHub repository.__